Fleax-Developer/Fleax-Developer/README.md

 # Hi!👋

-I spend more days coding and playing games.
-I am improving myself over javascript.
+♦️ I spend more days coding and playing games.
+I am improving myself over Javascript.
+I am interested in software languages ​​such as C # and Python.

 ♠ I only code HTML / CSS and Javascript.